amourav/OCT-Image-Classification/README.md

 To predict the class of a new OCT image, run `predict.py` with the following arguments

-`-i` - Path to directory of new oct images.
+`-i` Path to directory of new oct images.
 Images must be in the root folder.

-`o` - Path to directory where output will be generated.
+`-o` Path to directory where output will be generated.

-`m` - Path to trained model directory.
+`-m` Path to trained model directory.

 example:
 ```